kjmclean/intro_to_markdown_and_pandoc/README.md

 ### Markup and Typesetting

-*Typesetting* is the process of specifying the details of how a written document is represented visually, from the margins widths and the page size, to the font choice, style, and spacing.
+*Typesetting* is the process of specifying the details of how a written document is represented visually, from the margins' widths and the page size, to the font choice, style, and spacing.

 In the days of the printing press, a publisher would read through a written document and add notes in the margin on how the document was to be printed.
 The typesetter would then follow these notes — the *Markup* — to set the physical type and generate the final printed document.

-This process, *Markup* and *Typesetting*, is still how all modern day software generates written documents.
+This process, *Markup* and *Typesetting*, is still how all modern-day software generates written documents.
 While popular word processing software like *Microsoft Word* hide the mechanics from the user, underneath the hood, every bolded word and indented paragraph is specified by a *Markup language* that tells the software how to represent the document onscreen or a printer how to render it.

 ### WYSIWYG *vs* WYSIWYM